MixedMachine/simpleBudget/README.md

 - [ ] Allocations of income do no delete when the income is deleted
 - [ ] On mobile, backspace double deletes
 - [ ] In light mode, the headers are not visible
-- [ ] Crashes when the user tries to update an expense name
+- [x] Crashes when the user tries to update an expense name
+- [ ] Text hint on allocations edit is wrong
+- [ ] Allocation doesn't need to do anything to income.Allocation
+- [ ] income.Allocation should be removed since switching to sql database for getting income allocaitons

 \* Add more bugs in github issues as they're found